Civilian casualty ratio: Vietnam War

+Bosnian war

+During the 1991–1995 Bosnian war, one study estimated 97,207 were killed, of which 39,648 (41%) were civilians.
+That study did acknowledge that it likely underestimated the civilian count and overestimated the soldier count.
+The Demographic Unit of the International Criminal Tribunal for the former Yugoslavia used the capture-recapture method to estimate war-related deaths at 104,723, of which 42,106 (40%) were civilians.

 NATO in Yugoslavia

-In 1999, NATO intervened in the Kosovo War with a bombing campaign against Yugoslav forces, who were alleged to be conducting a campaign of ethnic cleansing.
+In 1999, NATO intervened in the Kosovo War with a bombing campaign against Yugoslav forces, who were conducting a campaign of ethnic cleansing.
 The bombing lasted about 2½ months, until forcing the withdrawal of the Yugoslav army from Kosovo.

 Estimates for the number of casualties caused by the bombing vary widely depending on the source.
 NATO unofficially claimed a toll of 5,000 enemy combatants killed by the bombardment; the Yugoslav government, on the other hand, gave a figure of 638 of its security forces killed in Kosovo.
 Estimates for the civilian toll are similarly disparate.
 Human Rights Watch counted approximately 500 civilians killed by the bombing; the Yugoslav government estimated between 1,200 and 5,000.

 If the NATO figures are to be believed, the bombings achieved a civilian to combatant kill ratio of about 1:10, on the Yugoslav government's figures, conversely, the ratio would be between 4:1 and 10:1.
 If the most conservative estimates from the sources cited above are used, the ratio was around 1:1.

-According to military historian and Israeli Ambassador to the United States Michael Oren, for every Serbian soldier killed by NATO in 1999 (the period in which Operation Allied Force took place), four civilians died, a civilian to combatant casualty ratio of 4:1.
-Oren cites this figure as evidence that "even the most moral army can make mistakes, especially in dense urban warfare".